BunnyBlit/Blather/content/bouncing-balls.md

 # this is a utility function for me to only print out snippets of large amounts of
 # data so the blog's reading time doesn't increase with data I don't expect anyone
 # to actually read.
-# and yeah, the call site smells it's not very nice to memory to allocate a list like this
+# and yeah, the call site smells and this list allocation is not very nice to memory
 # but the gist is that the second arg is a function that takes items from the first arg
 # and turns them into something good for our eyes
 blog_print(